Kinda creepy, kinda fun, kinda funny. It’s a treat if you’re in the right mood for it.

-The film is part of Mill Creek’s 10-movie, 3-DVD set, Shadow Stalkers, a collection featuring “10 terrifying features.”
+The film was released as part of Mill Creek’s 10-movie, 3-DVD set, Shadow Stalkers, a collection featuring “10 terrifying features.”

-The opening scene sets the tone as a man, presumably the film’s killer, is seen talking to one of the phone-sex operators while fondling a knife and saying how he “likes nipples” as he works the blade towards his own…when it looks like he’s about to slice into himself, his eerie voice becomes silent and the call ends.
-The scene is so over the top, so…”80s thriller,” it entices you to see just what this maniac will do.
-As the film proceeds, you wonder who’s going to be next…and which of the sexy ladies will remain standing, if any.
-But a question lingers: Just what is this movie aiming to be — horror/slasher?
+The opening scene sets the tone as a man, presumably the film’s killer, is seen talking to one of the phone-sex operators while fondling a knife and saying how he “likes nipples” as he works the blade towards his own.
+When it looks like he’s about to slice into himself, his eerie voice becomes silent and the call ends.
+The scene is so over the top, so “80s thriller,” it entices you to see just what this maniac might do.
+As the film proceeds, you wonder who’s going to be next, and which of the sexy ladies will remain standing (if any are so lucky).
+But a question lingers: Just what is this movie aiming to be?
+Horror/slasher?
 Comedy?
 Erotic thriller?
-Somehow, someway, by design or, most likely, by accident…it winds up being all of the above.
+Somehow, someway, by design or, most likely, by accident…it winds up all of the above.

-Tone shifts wildly, beginning with a comical look at the phone sex industry featuring the operators doin’ their thang while working out of a rundown building (what’s up with their office space – a series of cubicles separated by curtains that look like bed sheets).
-The film then ping-pongs to some expertly shot softcore, the kind of long-ish, drawn out, airbrushed scenes you’d expect to see in any number of mid-90s erotica via the straight-to-video shelves at your favorite hometown rental shop.
-Throw in some relationship-style drama for the soap fans and a couple hard-nosed police officers for a little crime procedural flavor, and you got it all covered, with sometimes chuckle-worthy results.
+The tone shifts wildly, beginning with a comical look at the phone sex industry featuring the operators doin’ their thang working from a rundown building (what’s up with their office space?
+A series of cubicles separated by curtains that look like bed sheets).
+The film ping-pongs to some expertly shot softcore, the kind of long-ish, drawn out, airbrushed scenes you’d expect to see in any number of ’90s erotica via the straight-to-video shelves at your favorite hometown rental shack.
+Throw in some relationship-style drama for the soap fans and a couple hard-nosed police officers for that crime-procedural flavor, and you got it covered—often with chuckle-worthy results.

-I found the lead protagonists fun to watch in their roles, with handsome youngster Cameron Dye (Valley Girl, The Last Starfighter) as photographer Kevin Silvers, and Karen Witter (a 1982 Playboy Playmate of the Month, guest spots on TV’s The X-Files, Hercules: The Legendary Journeys, NYPD Blue) as Jo Ann, one of the phone-sex operators and Kevin’s girlfriend.
+I found the lead protagonists fun to watch, with handsome youngster Cameron Dye (Valley Girl, The Last Starfighter) as photographer Kevin Silvers, and Karen Witter (a 1982 Playboy Playmate of the Month, guest spots on TV’s The X-Files, Hercules: The Legendary Journeys, NYPD Blue) as Jo Ann, one of the phone-sex operators and Kevin’s girlfriend.

 But who is the killer?
-That’s the fun of Out of the Dark; like a good episode of Murder, She Wrote, you’re kept guessing until the end.
+That’s the fun of Out of the Dark; like a good episode of Murder, She Wrote, you’re kept guessing until the end (not that you can’t figure it out).
 Is it Doug Stringer (Bud Cort), the creepy accountant with perverted tastes who works in the office next door?
-Is it older photographer Dennis (Geoffrey Lewis), who trains his lens on unsuspecting models while harboring a grudge against his protege, good-looking Kevin?
+Is it older photographer Dennis (Geoffrey Lewis), who trains his lens on unsuspecting models while harboring a grudge against his protege (the better-looking Kevin)?
 Is it one of Kevin’s models?
-Heck, maybe it’s Kevin himself?
-Sure, you might figure it out early on, but I’m willing to bet you you’ll question your guess a couple times during the film’s 89-minute runtime.
+Hell, maybe it’s Kevin himself!
+You might figure it out early on, but I’m willing to bet you you’ll question your guess a couple times during the film’s 89-minute runtime.

-When reading up on this movie, much is made about the the appearance of singer/drag queen Divine, who plays Detective Langella, a rival cop.
-There’s a a big buildup to this character, who remains off-screen for most of the film, with McDonald and Meyers frequently alluding to Langella’s eventual appearance (he’s supposedly some brash, well known, unorthodox cop).
-By the time his scene arrives it’s a bit anticlimactic, and if you blink you’ll miss it.
+When researching the film, much is made about the the appearance of singer/drag queen Divine, who plays Detective Langella, a rival cop.
+There’s a a big buildup to his character, who remains off-screen for most of the film as McDonald and Meyers frequently allude to his eventual appearance (he’s supposedly a brash, well known, unorthodox cop).
+By the time his scene arrives, it’s a bit anticlimactic, and if you blink you’ll miss it.

-If you’re a horror freak and like to watch everything in the genre — good and bad — Out of the Dark is enough fun to keep exploitation fans happy with its mishmash of genre cliches.
-This Mill Creek release looked fine on my smaller TV, despite sharing space with three other titles on the same disc, and it looked adequate on my 2016 60″ Vizio.
-At less than $10, it won’t set you back much to add this large collection to your standard definition library.
+If you’re a horror freak and like to watch everything in the genre—good or bad—Out of the Dark is enough fun to keep exploitation fans happy with its mishmash of genre cliches.
+The version on this Mill Creek compilation looks fine on my smaller TV, despite sharing space with three other titles on the same disc, and it looked adequate on my 2016 60″ Vizio.
+We obviously hopoe for a Blu-ray upgrade someday, but for now, at less than $10, it won’t set you back much to add this collection to your standard-def library.

-The other nine films on the the Shadow Stalkers DVD set are as follows:
+The other nine films on Mill Creek’s Shadow Stalkers DVD set are as follows:

 - Happy Birthday to Me (1981)